I. Communication and Interpersonal Skills

 - Written description of the psychological assessment services offered within the placement site or otherwise available to the clients being served.
 This document should be available to faculty, fellows, and clinicians within the site.

-- Written description of the brief and comprehensive assessments used within the site.
+within the site.
 This document should be available to fellows and faculty.
-There should be one or briefer assessments used in each site and each brief assessment should include a minimum of one objective measure or test.
-The use of measures to monitor change over time is encouraged.
+There should be one or more brief assessments used in each site and each brief assessment should include a minimum of one objective measure or test.
+The use of measures to monitor

 - Qualified supervisors available to supervise fellows in psychological assessment.